luiswirth/bsc-thesis/src/matter/results.typ

 However we also get order $alpha_(L 2) = 1$, which is surprising, since
 theory predicts order 2.
-This is most likely due to a non-admissable variational crime, incurred by the way we approximate the RHS source term.
+This is most likely due to a non-admissible variational crime, incurred by the way we approximate the RHS source term.
 We first do a cochain-projection before we multiply by the mass matrix to obtain the RHS.
 This error dominates the finite element error, giving us a worse order than predicted.
 This is not optimal, but because of time constraints, we weren't able to fix this.
-The order 1 $H^1$ convergence is sufficent for proving a valid implementation.
+The order 1 $H^1$ convergence is sufficient for proving a valid implementation.

 #figure(